 Compare the curves for the violin and guitar in Fig. 1.
 At the lowest frequencies, a few strong resonances of the guitar produce peaks higher than the corresponding low-frequency peaks of the violin.
-(The reason that the violin cannot tolerate peaks as high as those of the guitar lies in a phenomenon of bowed-string instruments called the wolf note: we will come back to this in Chapter ?.)
+(The reason that the violin cannot tolerate peaks as high as those of the guitar lies in a phenomenon of bowed-string instruments called the wolf note: we will come back to this in section 9.4.)
 But at higher frequencies, from about semitone 24 on the axis scale here, the violin curve rises steadily above the guitar curve.
 By semitone 40 or so, it reaches very similar levels to the banjo.
 This suggests that the violin has been designed to extract energy quickly from the string in this higher-frequency range, allowing it to be quite loud.
 We will find out in section 5.3 about a particular feature of the design of the violin, that is mainly responsible for this strong divergence from the behaviour of the guitar.
 But no-one chooses a pizzicato violin to play legato lines of the kind possible on the classical guitar or the harp.

 We will return yet again to this plot and the comparison between these three instruments in section 5.3.
 But before that we digress a little to enquire what, if anything, an instrument maker might do to increase loudness, and what are the associated hazards and pitfalls.
 If the energy from the string is to ‘leak’ into the body more rapidly, strings must be chosen with the highest possible wave impedance, while the admittance of the body must be made as large as possible.
 In other words, you want to put heavier and heavier strings on lighter and lighter instruments.
 The limit on that process might be set by the sound getting too loud, but usually something else goes wrong first: the structure of the instrument body fails under the stress of the string tensions.